SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetOwnerCompanysCurrency.md

 so.topic: reference
 ---

+# NSCurrency GetOwnerCompanysCurrency()

 Get the currency of the user's owner company

 **Returns:** NSCurrency